Gunicorn Sync Workers

 For the pure IO workload, each request consumes very little CPU as most of the time is spent waiting on PostgreSQL.
 The system is very underutilized, and our throughput increases as we use more worker processes.
 A realistic example of this workload might be a background worker making an HTTP request to charge a credit card with Stripe, send an SMS with Twilio, or send an email with Mailgun.

 For the pure CPU workload, each request occupies one core completely.
 Because my machine has four cores, the system is completely utilized with four worker processes.
 Surprisingly, adding more than two worker processes does not improve throughput at all.
 A realistic example of this workload might be image processing or computer vision.
+Below, a CPU monitor showing one, two, three, and four cores being completely utilized as the same number of worker processes are used with the CPU-bound workload.

 CPU monitor showing one, two, three, and four cores being completely utilized as the same number of worker processes are used with the CPU-bound workload